 - 1. Camp policy discourages parent-child telephone communication for anything other than emergencies.
 It is our intention to keep you well informed of any situations affecting your child and to respond to all telephone calls in a timely manner.
 An exception to this policy is birthdays parents may arrange with the camp to call their child on the child's birthday.
 The best time to reach your child is after breakfast.
-All cell phones or any other kind of communication devices brought to camp will be confiscated and returned at the end of the summer.
+All cell phones or any other kind of communication devices brought to camp will be confiscated and the camper will be sent home (without refund) as per the NEW CELL PHONE POLICY.
 Campers are forbidden to use cell phones during the course of the summer.
 We strongly ask for your partnership with the cell phone policy. - 2.
 Parents of first-time campers will receive a "progress report" phone call within 72 hours of your child's arrival to camp.
 Please try not to call us, as the senior leadership team will spend a minimal amount of time in the office during this time in order to assist with all campers adjusting to their new environment.
 For parents of experienced campers, please do not get alarmed if you receive a call from the camp we might just be informing you about a special "first experience" your child might have had (ie. got up on waterskis, learned a song on the keyboard, said the Kiddush in front of the camp, etc.).